AlexTheMagnus/hollow-knight-friendly-charm-guide/README.md

 ## For Devs ;)

-To run the development server, use one of the following commands:
+To run the development server, use the following command:

 ```bash
 npm run dev